d6lts/jquery_ui/README.txt

   how to use them.
 The required ui.core file is automatically included, as is effects.core if you include any effects files.

--- CONTACT --
+-- CREDITS --

-Current maintainers:
+Current maintainer:
+* Daniel F. Kudwien (sun) - http://drupal.org/user/54136

+Original authors:
 * Jeff Robbins (jjeff)
 * Angela Byron (webchick)
-* Addison Berry (add1sun)
-* Daniel F. Kudwien (sun) - http://drupal.org/user/54136